 - Does Scout enjoy her first day at school?
 Give two reasons for your answer.
 (2) - 2.
 How had Scout learned to read and write?
-(2) - Is the following statement TRUE or FALSE?
+(2) - 3.
+Is the following statement TRUE or FALSE?
 Give a reason for your answer. - The Depression made families in Maycomb richer.
 (2) - 4.
 Explain what theme is introduced in Chapter 2 by Miss Fisher's punishment of Scout for having learned to read and write at home.(2)

-swers to Activity 2 No, Scout does not enjoy her first day at school.
-The teacher is angry with her for being able to read and write. ✓ The teacher also punishes Scout for telling the class that the Cunninghams are poor but honest. ✓ (2) She learned to write when Calpurnia made her copy extracts from the Bible.
-Atticus read the newspaper aloud to her while she sat on his lap.
-(2) False.
-The Depression made people poorer so they not afford to pay for services in cash. ✓ People like lawyers and doctors had to wait before they could be paid. ✓ The theme introduced is education. ✓ There is a conflict between the school's attitude to education and education (2) No, Scout does not enjoy her first day at school.
+Ar Answers to Activity 2 1.
+No, Scout does not enjoy her first day at school.
 The teacher is angry with her for being able to read and write.
 The teacher also punishes Scout for telling the class that the Cunninghams are poor but honest.
-She learned to write when Calpurnia made her copy extracts from the Bible.
-Atticus read the newspaper aloud to her while she sat on his lap.
+(2) 2.
+She learned to write when Calpurnia made her copy extracts from the Bible. ✓ Atticus read the newspaper aloud to her while she sat on his lap. ✓ (2) 3.
 False.
-The Depression made people poorer so they not afford to pay for services in cash.
-People like lawyers and doctors had to wait before they could be paid.
-The theme introduced is education.
-There is a conflict at home. 🗸
+The Depression made people poorer so they not afford to pay for services in cash. ✓ People like lawyers and doctors had to wait before they could be paid. ✓ (2) 4.
+The theme introduced is education. $\checkmark$ There is a conflict between the school's attitude to education and education at home. $\checkmark$ (2) [8]